xbeat/Machine-Learning/README.md

 Introduction to Sorting Algorithms

 Sorting algorithms are fundamental in computer science, organizing data for efficient retrieval and processing.
 This presentation focuses on two efficient sorting algorithms: Radix Sort and Bucket Sort.
 Both are non-comparative sorting algorithms that can achieve linear time complexity under certain conditions.

+## Exception Handling in Python A Comprehensive Guide

+Understanding Exceptions in Python

+Exceptions are events that occur during program execution which disrupt the normal flow of instructions.
+In Python, exceptions are objects that represent these error conditions.
+When an exception is raised, it propagates up the call stack until it's caught by an exception handler or causes the program to terminate.

 ## Matrix Orientation, Hidden-state Alignment, and Knowledge Distillation in Python